 - a sentence as to the applicability of the pilot project to the Liver Center.

-Thursday, May 23, 2013.
-External Advisory Board meets at Yale.
-Applicants will be expected to present their pilot project to the Board on this date (approximately 20 minutes).
+Thursday, May 28, 2015.
+External Advisory Board meets at Yale to make final decisions on awards.
+Applicants will be expected to present their pilot project to the Board on this date (approximately 15 minutes).

 |Q2.
 Number||Not Applicable|